colinaut/action-table/README.md

 * urlparams: add the urlparams attribute to have the action-table grab sort and filters from url params on load.
 URL params will override sort and direction attributes, and localStorage.

 ### Sorting
-Sorting is done alphanumerically based on either:

-* Alphanumerically/Numerically — cell that starts with a number is sorted numerically, otherwise sorted as text
+Sorting is done based the cell value: numbers are sorted numerically, machine readable dates are sorted by date, and otherwise sorted as text.

+The sort order can also be set with a comma separated list in the `data-order` attribute on the th for the column.
+For instance, adding `data-order="Jan,Feb,Mar"` to the th will force the column to sort using that order as long as the cell values match.
+Non-matching cell values revert to base sort function.

+The cell value is determined by:

+* if there is a `data-sort` attribute on the td it uses it
+* Otherwise it uses td cell textContent
+* If there is no `data-sort` or textContent it will read:
   * SVGs using the SVG title attribute.
   * Checkboxes based on checked status.
-* You can override any of the above by adding a value to a `data-sort` attribute on the td.
-This is useful for time-based sorting as you can add the a unix timestamp.
-Another use would be having a cell list list the full name but have it sort by last name.
-* The sort order can also be set with a comma separated list in the `data-order` attribute on the th for the column.
-For instance, adding `data-order="Jan,Feb,Mar"` to the th will force the column to sort using that order as long as the cell values match.
-Non-matching cell values revert to alphanumeric order.

 ### Filtering
 Filtering is done via the public filterTable() method.
 You can trigger this with javascript or better just use the action-table-filters element to set up controls.
 If the filter hides all results, the table automatically show a message indicating "No Results" along with a button to reset the filters.
 If on load all results are filtered out then it will automatically reset the filters.
 This protects against odd filter conditions in localStorage or URLparams.